MassBank/MassBank-web/README.md

 Files modified successfully, version bumped to 2.1. git commit -a -m "Bumped version number to 2.1" [release-2.1 74d9424] Bumped version number to 2.1
+$ git push --set-upstream origin release-2.1
 ```
 #### Finishing a release branch
-When the state of the release branch is ready to become a real release, the release branch is merged into master and tagged for easy future reference.
+When the state of the release branch is ready to become a real release, the release branch is merged into master with a pull request and tagged for easy future reference.

 ```
-$ git checkout master
-Switched to branch 'master'
-$ git merge --no-ff release-2.1
-Merge made by recursive.
-(Summary of changes)
-$ git tag -a 2.1
+$ hub pull-request -m 'Release version 2.1'
 ```
+Check the PR on github and merge.

 If there were any changes in the release branch we need to merge them back to `dev`.

 ```
 $ git checkout dev
 Switched to branch 'dev'
-$ git merge --no-ff release-1.2
+$ git merge --no-ff release-2.1
 Merge made by recursive.
 (Summary of changes)
 ```